 • Some calculated fields are buffers of database records (Workday calls these “instances” of an object).
 One common use of an instance calculated field is to get the same result but for different data.
 For example, let’s say you wanted a report that would tell you what the salary of each employee was on the last day of last year.
 This might lead to the question, “How have salary changes in the past year affected the company’s total obligation for life insurance premiums?”

-• Another example would be the question, “What are the benefit of elections happening now so I can compare them to the elections that will be effective in the future on January 1st when Open Enrollment Elections kick in?” which leads to “How many employees will be moving from PPO to a High Deductible/HSA on that day?”
+• Another example would be the question, “What are the benefits of elections happening now so I can compare them to the elections that will be effective in the future on January 1st when Open Enrollment Elections kick in?” which leads to “How many employees will be moving from PPO to a High Deductible/HSA on that day?”
 These would all be situations in which using instances would be beneficial.

 All in all, Workday offers users nearly two dozen built-in functions that can be used to do numeric (math), date, and text (string) manipulation; Boolean logic; or CASE statements.